andylyonette/TeslaPSModule/README.md

 ### Vehicle Operations
-All vehicle cmdlets require that the -vehicle and -token paremters are specified, use the $vehicle and $token varibles created above.
-Eg. `Invoke-TeslaVehicleLightsFlash -Vehicle $vehicle -Token $token`
+All vehicle cmdlets require that the -vehicle and -token parameters are specified, use the $vehicle and $token variables created above.
+E.g. `Invoke-TeslaVehicleLightsFlash -Vehicle $vehicle -Token $token`
 Pipeline support is implemented in each of the cmdlets so you could also use:
 `@{vehicle=$vehicle;token=$token} | Invoke-TeslaVehicleLightsFlash`